ory/kratos/internal/httpclient/docs/V0alpha2Api.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiPublicListOtherSessionsRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiListSessionsRequest struct via the builder pattern

 Name | Type | Description  | Notes